Knowledge Hub

 Sexual harassment in the workplace – a guide for employers

-A new mandatory duty to take reasonable steps to prevent sexual harassment is coming into force in October 2024.
-In this guide, we cover the basic legal principles surrounding sexual harassment and what the changes will mean for your business.
+A new mandatory duty to take reasonable steps to prevent sexual harassment came into force in October 2024.
+In this guide, we cover the basic legal principles surrounding sexual harassment and what the changes mean for your business.
 We also explain the steps you can take now to prepare for the new rules.

 What is sexual harassment and who is protected?